ststas/react-mesto-api-full-gha/README.md

 # PROJECT MESTO REACT FULL API

 ## Description & Functionality
-* Web application provides one's user page of a social network.
+* Web application provides a user's page of a social network.
 Frontend part is developed using React.js.
 Backend part is based on Express.
 * Updated JWT cookie at frontend
 * Added errors and request logs at backend through Winston
 * Implemented CORS